space-wizards/docs/src/en/proposals/theshued-librarian-workflow.md

 #### Searching

 Every round, encrypted books appear at random points on the station (bookshelves, lockers, bedside tables).
-Their number is limited, they are not repeated, and not all of them may appear in the round.
-These books have a random cover, and an unremarkable title and description.
-If you open them, you can only see encrypted text and encrypted key.
+Their number is limited, they are not repeated, and not all of them may appear in the round.These books have a random cover, and an unremarkable title and description.
+If you open them, you can only see gibberish text.

 At this stage, the librarian is busy searching for these encrypted books.
 The search process may include:
 1) Research of all available public places.